 - Registration exists for a 5 year period and is renewable

-- Taxation for the business is included in the individuals personal tax return fling
+- Taxation for the business is included in the individuals personal tax return filing when individuals register

 - Easy to establish and cancel